renpy/renpy/sphinx/source/layeredimage.rst

 - If a :var:`config.adjust_attributes` function exists to match the image tag, it is called, and returns a potentially different set of attributes.
 If so, it replaces the former set, which is forgotten.
-- If a :var:`config.default_attributes` function exists and if its trigger conditions are met, it is called and potentially adds attributes to the set.
+- If a :var:`config.default_attribute_callbacks` function exists and if its trigger conditions are met, it is called and potentially adds attributes to the set.
 - The two previous stages are not specific to layeredimages, because it is only after this stage that renpy determines which image or layeredimage